gwdistsys18/dist-sys-practice/README.md

 * Execute the validate command to check its status and wait until the cluster becomes ready.

+Once the above process completes, kops will configure the Kubernetes CLI (kubectl) with Kubernetes cluster API endpoint and user credentials.

 ****

+*Bring it all together part*:

 [AWS Tutorial: Break a Monolith Application into Microservices](https://aws.amazon.com/cn/getting-started/projects/break-monolith-app-microservices-ecs-docker-ec2/?nc1=h_ls)